Irreligion in Australia: History

+Melbourne hosted the 2010 and 2012 Global Atheist Conventions.

 In 2010 The Australian Book of Atheism was published as "the first collection to explore atheism from an Australian viewpoint".
 The book was prompted by the disparity between Australia's increasing secularism and the increasing political and educational influence and funding of religion in Australia and contains essays by 33 authors (including Leslie Cannold, Robyn Williams, Tim Minchin, Graham Oppy, Philip Nitschke, Ian Hunter, Lyn Allison, Russell Blackford and Ian Robinson) on atheism-related topics in areas including history, law, education, philosophy and neurobiology.

 Irreligion in politics

 Section 116 of the Constitution of Australia established Freedom of religion in 1901.

 Australians tend to be very suspicious of religion being intertwined with politics.
 Critic and commentator Robert Hughes stated "Any Australian political candidate who declared their God was on their side would be laughed off the podium as an idiot or a wowser (prude, intrusive bluenose)."
 Conversely, Australia has had many openly atheist or agnostic political figures elected to high positions, including prime ministers Gough Whitlam (whose philosophical position has been called "post-Christian") John Curtin, John Gorton, Bob Hawke and Julia Gillard.
 Governor-General Bill Hayden was voted as the Australian Humanist of the Year by the Council of Australian Humanist Societies (although he subsequently converted to Catholicism in 2018, many years after leaving office).
 Politicians Gareth Evans, Olive Zakharov and Lionel Murphy have also received this award.

 A 2010 survey by The Sunday Age asked all 30 members of the First Rudd Ministry about their religious beliefs.
 Fifteen declined to comment, ten said they were "Christian" and three stated that they were atheists: health minister Nicola Roxon, defence personnel minister Greg Combet and financial services minister Chris Bowen.
 The remaining two, finance minister Lindsay Tanner and treasurer Wayne Swan, both described themselves as agnostic Christians, with Swan believing that "values, rather than religion, are important in public life".
 Tanner added, "I doubt whether it would make much difference to a political career for someone to describe themselves as atheist."

 According to a 2009 Nielsen survey, 84% of 1000 respondents agree that religion and politics should be separate.

+The Fusion Party refers to itself as a secular humanist party.
+It supports the separation of church and state and removing religious prayers, rituals, and bias from government and public institutions and their documentation, and abolishing blasphemy laws.

+The political party, Reason Australia, supports a secular Australia.